MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understanding-how-computation-works-1-2.md

 => {:x=>9}
 </code>

-So, we can see that there is a advantage on denotational semantics, it is the fact that you can ignore the executation flow and focus on how to convert the program into a different represatation.
+So, we can see that there is a advantage on denotational semantics, it is the fact that you can ignore the execution flow and focus on how to convert the program into a different representation.

 Now, let's try to implement a parser for SIMPLE, we are going to use a Ruby tool called Treetop, a domain-specific language for describing syntax in a way that allows a parser to be automatically generated.